manusoft/Interlink-cqrs-library/src/Interlink/README.md

 }
 ```

-Pipeline behaviors are automatically registered when you call AddInterlink().
+Pipeline behaviors can be manually registered like this:
-You can manually register like:

 ```csharp
 builder.Services.AddInterlink();